 This short film starts with crowds of people gathered on a pavement chatting, followed by images of groups of yachts on the sea, near to shore.
 The film ends with footage of two large butterflies poised on a hyacinth (shots out of focus) in a garden.

 [Holiday in Devon]

 Scenes shot from a moving car show a bicycle race.
 This is followed by images of various amateur light aircraft on display at an airfield and some flying displays (flying club?) followed by a vintage car rally, with scenes of several interviews being conducted with the drivers.
 People are then seen playing golf, there is a family trip to the beach and shots of the chalk coastline (Beer beach and Beer Head near Seaton).

 The film opens with scenes of backstage preparations for a show 'Calamity Jane' by the West Sussex Players; the cast pose as a group onstage.
 More images follow of cast members posing individually for the camera.
-The film ends with a brief family scene featuring a group of older women sitting together and chatting in front of a garden wall.
+The film ends with a brief family scene featuring a group of women sitting together and chatting in front of a garden wall.

 The film opens with scenes inside a church, before a wedding ceremony.
 The bride and groom leave the church after the service, posing for pictures on the steps as guests mingle outside.
 The families are then seen posing for photographs as guests look on, before the film closes with portraits of the bride and groom.
 The film continues on 2811: 'Graham Road Wedding'.

 [Veteran Car Rally at Brighton; Alexis in Bath]

 This film shows scenes of a parade of veteran cars passing along Brighton seafront at Maderia Drive, each with Royal Automobile Club registration numbers, as part of the London to Brighton Veteran Car Run.
 This is followed by footage [not included in online clip] of the film-maker's young daughter playing in the bath with a toy boat.